Quick Guide for Newly Elected City Officials

 In addition, some cities have adopted their own, more stringent codes of ethics.

-- Association of Washington Cities – Advocates on behalf of cities at the state legislature and provides training and other resources, including its Small City Resource Manual, annual conference, and various training events and workshops which can earn you a Certificate of Municipal Leadership.
+- Association of Washington Cities — Advocates on behalf of cities at the state legislature and provides training and other resources, including its annual conference, various training events, and workshops.
+Attendance at these and related trainings help city elected officials apply for and earn a Certificate of Municipal Leadership.

 - National League of Cities — Advocates on behalf of cities at the federal level and provides training and research